 A job loss and a new baby were a tough combination for a local family…one that ultimately brought them to the Siena/Francis House shelter, hungry and homeless.

-The kids pictured below – 6-week-old James, 5-year-old Jacob, and 2-year-old Jenny – are the children of a young couple, Henry and Mary, who’d been renting a small old house since they were married eight years ago.
+The kids pictured at right – 6-week-old James, 5-year-old Jacob, and 2-year-old Jenny – are the children of a young couple, Henry and Mary, who’d been renting a small old house since they were married eight years ago.
 For the past five years, Henry worked as a laborer at a nearby commercial salvage company.
 It was tough work, although Henry was grateful to be able to support his growing family.
 Mary was a stay-at-home mom.

 Early last summer – while Mary was three months pregnant with their third child – the company Henry worked for downsized its labor force.
 Even though Henry worked there a number of years, he was one of the last employees hired and, thus, one of the first to be let go.
 Right after being let go at the salvage yard, Henry applied for other jobs.
 After a few months of looking for work, Henry was discouraged at being repeatedly turned down.
 Bills piled up.
 Their landlord began proceedings to evict this young family for non-payment of rent.